T

 Insider tips

-• Check the Parks Canada website for trail conditions, closures, and wildlife advisories before your visit.
+• Check the Parks Canada website for current trail conditions, road closures, and shuttle bus information, particularly for Lake Louise and Moraine Lake access.

 Packing highlights